 - Use fluoride toothpaste and water

 However, if you have noticed severe symptoms like call our Charlotte, NC office.
-We will be happy to provide you with comprehensive treatment.
+We will be happy to provide you with comprehensive dental treatment.

 If you want to remove infection and get cleaner teeth today, call Dentistry of the Queen City at 704.486.8911 or request an appointment on our website.
 Dr. Reece and his team will provide treatment in their Charlotte, NC office.
 They will also be happy to answer any questions you may have about the root canal procedure.